PhilipRurka/Build-Server/README.md

 ![Image of Modal Page](https://github.com/KoltonG/Build-Server/raw/master/resources/Modal%20Page.png)

 ### Modal Page - Modal
-This is the modal state of the modal page.
-When clicking on the `Open Modal` button a modal will appear.
-Please follow these steps for the proper modal appear animation.
+This is the modal state of the modal page for the project.

 ![Image of Modal Page - Modal](https://github.com/KoltonG/Build-Server/raw/master/resources/Modal%20Page%20-%20Modal.png)

 ## Project Scope
-Below will list all the required information for this project as well as any requirements.
+Below will list all the required information for this project.

 ### General Information
 This project will need to use Angular version 1.0.0 and should refrain from using jQuery(less is better) and Bootstrap(the grid system is accepted).